-It is apparent that from the recent court case known as Re B [2010] JRC 150 above that the Royal Court was mindful of costs.
+It is apparent that from the recent court case known as Re B [2010] JRC 150 above, that the Royal Court was mindful of costs.
 As the NSPCC also pointed out in that case, however, there are minimum rights that must be respected and this includes the right of children to participate fully in legal proceedings that fundamentally affect their lives.
-As already observed, this is also a principle contained in the UN Convention on the Rights of the Child and shared by many jurisdictions.
+As already observed, this is also a principle contained in the U.N.
+Convention on the Rights of the Child and shared by many jurisdictions.

-The proposed amendments to the 2002 Law will not have any additional financial and manpower implications over and above those that already existed prior to the Re B [2010] JRC 150 decision where established practice was to appoint a Children's guardian and an advocate.
-The decision in Re B [2010] JRC 150 would have led to a financial saving which will be foregone if this proposition is adopted but Members should also be mindful that the 2002 Law (as presently interpreted by the Royal Court) is likely to be challenged on Human Rights grounds.
+The proposed amendments to the 2002 Law will not have any additional financial and manpower implications over and above those that already existed prior to the Re B [2010] JCR 150 decision, where established practice was to appoint a Children's Guardian and an Advocate.
+The decision in Re B [2010] JRC 150 would have led to a financial saving which will be forgone if this proposition is adopted, but Members should also be mindful that the 2002 Law (as presently interpreted by the Royal Court) is likely to be challenged on Human Rights grounds.
 Moreover, the 2002 Law will probably need to be amended when Jersey eventually seeks an extension of the U.K. ratification of the United Nations Convention on the Rights of the Child.
-This is line with the 2009 Strategic Plan, as amended by Deputy Le Claire's amendment.
+This is in line with the 2009 Strategic Plan, as amended by Deputy Le Claire's amendment.

-I do not believe therefore that my proposed amendments will require additional funding.
-In any event, were a competitive tendering process to be adopted to the selection and payment of advocates, even the existing budget for children's cases could be significantly curtailed.
+I do not believe, therefore, that my proposed amendments will require additional funding.
+In any event, were competitive tendering processes to be adopted for the selection and payment of advocates, even the existing budget for children's cases could be significantly curtailed.